elinefon/WorkoutApp/workout-app/userstories.md

 # App description and user stories

+## App description

 This application functions as a workout diary.
-The purpose is for the users to be able to add their workout excercises in the app to easily find them again later.
-When running the app, the screen will look approximately like this:
+The purpose is for the users to be able to log and keep track of their workout sessions to easily find them again later.
+The user interface is built using JavaFX.

+### Screenshot of running app

 (insert photo of running app and short description)